-- The Companies take the position that the Partial Award is in substance a negative jurisdiction ruling, as the Tribunal abdicated the jurisdiction conferred on it by the parties to decide disputes under the SPA.
+The Companies take the position that the Partial Award is in substance a negative jurisdiction ruling, as the Tribunal abdicated the jurisdiction conferred on it by the parties to decide disputes under the SPA.
 Mr Jeyaretnam submitted that jurisdiction was given to the Tribunal by virtue of cl 17.4(b) of the SPA to determine any dispute arising out of the SPA, including the dispute as to whether the PEAs had been terminated without cause within the meaning of cl 12.9.1 of the SPA.
 But the Tribunal did not enter into the merits of this question at all.
 It was instead concerned with whether the MIC Awards were "binding and conclusive" and considered itself bound, with the consequence that it did not decide the substance of the dispute over the dismissals.
-Drawing on PT Asuransi Jasa Indonesia (Persero) v Dexia Bank SA [2007] 1 SLR(R) 597 ("PT Asuransi"), "an award must deal with the substance or merits of the dispute, failing which it is not an award [under the IAA]" (at [62] and [66]). [note: 51] By deciding not to decide the substance of the dispute, the Tribunal in fact rewrote the parties' arbitration agreement and artificially narrowed its jurisdiction.
-Mr Jeyaretnam posited that with a de novo review, this court should hold that the decision of the Tribunal on the Construction Issue and the Res Judicata Issue is wrong. - 39 In response to the Employees' argument that s 10(3) is not engaged in any event because the Partial Award ruled on the substantive merits of the dispute between the parties, Mr Jeyaretnam submitted that $AQZ \ v \ ARA$ has been wrongly decided and urged me to depart from it.
+Drawing on PT Asuransi Jasa Indonesia (Persero) v Dexia Bank SA [2007] 1 SLR(R) 597 ("PT Asuransi"), "an award must deal with the substance or merits of the dispute, failing which it is not an award [under the Tribunal in fact rewrote the parties' arbitration agreement and artificially narrowed its jurisdiction.
+Mr Jeyaretnam posited that with a de novo review, this court should hold that the decision of the Tribunal on the Construction Issue and the Res Judicata Issue is wrong.

+In response to the Employees' argument that s 10(3) is not engaged in any event because the Partial Award ruled on the substantive merits of the dispute between the parties, Mr Jeyaretnam submitted that $AQZ \ v \ ARA$ has been wrongly decided and urged me to depart from it.